Blog

 What You Can Do to Maintain Moist Skin

 The first thing you can do is choose a high-quality, non-drying skin cleanser whenever possible.
 We offer an assortment of skincare products and cleansers throughout our recommended lines, Revision, and SkinMedica.
 Once you’re finished washing your hands, pat them dry instead of rubbing them on the towel.
 It may seem like a small difference, but rubbing further irritates the skin that has already been made sensitive by frequent washing.
 Follow up with a hand cream to seal in moisture.
+You can also apply a thick coat of hand cream followed by wearing cotton gloves before bed.
+Wear them while you sleep so your hands can hydrate before morning, when the many hand cleanings will commence.

 Hydrate Your Body